 Tips for Finding a Financial Advisor

-- As this article should’ve made abundantly clear, it’s imperative to do your research before choosing an advisor.
+- It’s imperative to do your research before choosing an advisor.
 Look at a firm’s website, Form ADV paperwork and ask any questions.
 A good indication that a financial advisor has your best interest in mind is if he or she is a fiduciary.

 - Don’t forget get to ask yourself some questions, too.
 Financial advisors have different areas of expertise, so it’s important to consider why you want an advisor before diving into the search.
 If you’re looking for helping crafting a financial plan, a certified financial planner (CFP) may be useful.
 If you’re going through a divorce, you might want the assistance of a certified divorce financial analyst (CDFA).